PathbuddyApp/MIT-AI-Hackathon/README.md

 ---

-Built to make learning more fun, fast, and friendly. ~ The Pathbuddy Team
+Built to make learning more fun, fast, and friendly! ~ The Pathbuddy Team